 - The Pre-fill from Salesforce Record Bot to populate the contract with data from the Salesforce Record.

-- The Email upon Slate completion Bot to notify each party of any changes that occur during separate stages of the contract negotiation process.
+- The Email upon Flow completion Bot to notify each party of any changes that occur during separate stages of the contract negotiation process.

 - The Update Salesforce Record Bot to update the existing Salesforce Record with new data, if necessary.